mindspore-lab/mindcv/README.md

 ## Model List

-Currently, MindCV supports the model families listed below.
+Currently, MindSpore CV supports the model families listed below.
 More models with pre-trained weights are under development and will be released soon.

 <details open markdown>
 <summary> Supported models </summary>